buche2/wiss/README.md

 # wiss
-several projects into several branches wissforum => is a simple forum which is developement in module 307
+this branch is for module 426, class uifz